-Six Unexcused Absences: Students accumulating six (6) days of unexcused absences in a semester will receive a referral to the Principal or administrative designee for violation of Board Policy JCDA: Student Code of Conduct.
+Six Unexcused Absences: Students accumulating six (6) days of unexcused absences in a semester will receive a referral to the Principal or administrative designee for violation of Board Policy JCDA: Student Code of

+Conduct.
 Upon a student's accumulation of six (6) or more unexcused absences in the school calendar year, a referral will be made to the Principal or designee for Student Support Team (SST) intervention.
-Prior to the first SST meeting, a school social worker, school nurse or other appropriate staff member will attempt contact with the student and parent(s), guardian(s) or other person(s) who has control or truancy diversion program.
-The school social worker will serve to coordinate efforts between the school SST and TEAM in monitoring attendance.
+Prior to the first SST meeting, a school social worker, school nurse or other appropriate staff member will attempt contact with the student and parent(s), guardian(s) or other person(s) who has control or charge of the student.